novoda/android-demos/spritz/README.md

 The swipe animation is started and progressed as the user drags the view pager back and forth.
 To set the duration of a page swipe animation, use
 `withSwipeDuration`.
 This animation is not optional, since it's what this library has been created for :P.

-#### Swipe completion animation

-When a user starts dragging a page inside the pager and then releases the finger, `Spritz` needs to know how long the remaining part of the swipe animation has to last.
-You can set a common value for all pages via `withDefaultSwipeAnimationDuration`, if no value is set, it will default to 250ms.

-You should keep your swipe animation as short as possible, since the view of the new page usually snaps in place in a few milliseconds.

 ## License